 .frm file but no table managed by the storage

 engine.
 (For example, if an abnormal server exit occurs after

 removal of the table from the storage engine but before

 The statement drops only

 No access rights are checked.
-(A
+A

-TEMPORARY is a good way
+TEMPORARY keyword is a good way

 to prevent accidentally dropping non-

 keywords do nothing.
 They are permitted to make porting easier